The Creation Of Real Or Perceived Product Differences Is Called: Complete Guide

 If you're working on differentiating a product or brand, here are the things that actually move the needle:

 Start with customer research.
-Now, what do they actually value?
-Practically speaking, what frustrations do current options create?
-Now, what would make them switch from a competitor?
+What would make them switch from a competitor?
+What do they actually value?
+What frustrations do current options create?
 The best differentiation solves real problems or fulfills real desires — ideally ones nobody else is addressing.

 Be specific.
 "High quality" is not a differentiator — everyone claims that.
 "Our warranty covers accidental damage for five years" is specific and defensible.